baramatsubonzo/smart-irrigation-system/README.md

-# Seonser-Driven Smart Irrigation System
+# Sensor-Driven Smart Irrigation System

 ## 1. Project Overview
-- This Project is a **3-tier IoT system** designed to replace **guesswork** with data-driven farming, allowing for remote irrigation only when plants are actually thirsty.
+- This project is a **3-tier IoT system** designed to replace **guesswork** with data-driven farming, allowing for remote irrigation only when plants are actually thirsty.
 - A soil moisture sensor detects dryness, triggering an email notification and enabling remote control of a water pump.
 - The primary goal is to build a proof-of-concept for a future remote strawberry farm, where precise water management is critical.